 The Counselor Education Graduate degree programs are accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP) and the National Council for Accreditation of Teacher Education (NCATE).

-Students can earn a Master of Science in Counseling or an Educational Specialist in Counseling with either a Clinical Mental Health Counseling or a School Counseling concentration.
+Students can earn a Master of Science in Counseling or an Educational Specialist in Counseling with a concentration in Clinical Mental Health Counseling, Rehabilitation Counseling, or School Counseling.

-- A 2.75 GPA for admission to the M.S. program and a recommended minimum of 3.3 GPA for admission to the Ed.S program
+A minimum 2.75 GPA (bachelor’s degree) for admission to M.S. programs and a recommended minimum of 3.3 GPA (master’s degree) for admission to Ed.S programs.

-- Individuals applying for an Ed.S. degree must hold a M.S. degree in counseling or a related field (as determined by program concentration)
+Individuals applying to the Ed.S. degree must hold a M.S. degree in counseling or a related field (as determined by program concentration).